Gunpowder River Trout Fishing (MD – Glencoe Bridge Upstream)

 According to the Maryland DNR site, the water stays cold far beyond the tailwater section (which is the most heavily pressured up near the Prettyboy Reservoir).
 Since I had already fished each section from the Prettyboy down to Monkton, I decided set my sights lower, farther down the river, and went to the Glencoe bridge crossing.

 After gathering all my fishing gear, I wandered down to the river and took a temperature reading.
 The river was a crisp 65°; a pleasant surprise given the distance that the Glencoe bridge crossing is from the tailwater at Prettyboy Reservoir.
-The only challenge now would be to determine if there any trout left this late in the summer.
-But, that really didn’t matter too much as I was here to regain and tune my limited trout fishing skills after a summer of rambunctious smallies.
+The only challenge now would be to determine if there is any trout left this late in the summer.
+But that really didn’t matter too much as I was here to regain and tune my limited trout fishing skills after a summer of rambunctious smallies.

 I can guarantee that bluegills live here as they nibbled at my fly but did not actually land one – but no trout.
 About 1/2 mile upstream, I ran into another fisherman and had a chat.
 He was fishing downstream and confirmed that trout do exist, even this late in the summer.
 He was happy that he had one on the stringer and was brokenhearted that he had lost a 25 inch rainbow a bit farther upstream.
 Good news for me since that meant that the big guy was still there for me to pursue.
 I dodged around this fisherman, giving him plenty of room, and began to fish about 100 yards upstream.